 - 1 cup finely shredded cabbage, purple or green

-- Spray chips lightly with olive or canola oil, sprinkle with sea salt and arrange on a foil-lined baking sheet in a single layer making sure they don't touch.
+Spray chips lightly with olive or avocado oil, sprinkle with sea salt and arrange on a foil-lined baking sheet in a single layer making sure they don't touch.

 More Asian Eats ->